efflux/doc-otobo-dev/content/contributing/unit-tests.rst

 Prerequisites for Testing
 -------------------------

 To be able to run the unit tests, you need to have all optional environment dependencies (Perl modules and other modules) installed, except those for different database back ends than what you are using.
-Run ``bin/otrs.CheckEnvironment.pl`` to verify your module installation.
+Run ``bin/otobo.CheckEnvironment.pl`` to verify your module installation.

-You also need to have an instance of the OTRS web front end running on the FQDN that is configured in your local OTRS's ``Config.pm`` file.
-This OTRS instance must use the same database that is configured for the unit tests.
+You also need to have an instance of the OTOBO web front end running on the FQDN that is configured in your local OTOBO's ``Config.pm`` file.
+This OTOBO instance must use the same database that is configured for the unit tests.

 Testing
 -------

-To run your tests, just use ``bin/otrs.Console.pl Dev::UnitTest::Run --test Calendar`` to use ``scripts/test/Calendar.t``.
+To run your tests, just use ``bin/otobo.Console.pl Dev::UnitTest::Run --test Calendar`` to use ``scripts/test/Calendar.t``.

 .. code-block:: bash

-   shell:/opt/otrs> bin/otrs.Console.pl Dev::UnitTest::Run --test Calendar
+   shell:/opt/otobo> bin/otobo.Console.pl Dev::UnitTest::Run --test Calendar
    +-------------------------------------------------------------------+
-   /opt/otrs/scripts/test/Calendar.t:
+   /opt/otobo/scripts/test/Calendar.t:
    +-------------------------------------------------------------------+
    .................................................................................................
    =====================================================================
-   yourhost ran tests in 2s for OTRS 6.0.x git
+   yourhost ran tests in 2s for OTOBO 10.0.x git
    All 97 tests passed.
-   shell:/opt/otrs>
+   shell:/opt/otobo>

 You can even run several tests at once, just supply additional ``--test`` arguments to the command:

 .. code-block:: bash

-   shell:/opt/otrs> bin/otrs.Console.pl Dev::UnitTest::Run --test Calendar --test Appointment
+   shell:/opt/otobo> bin/otobo.Console.pl Dev::UnitTest::Run --test Calendar --test Appointment
    +-------------------------------------------------------------------+
-   /opt/otrs/scripts/test/Calendar.t:
+   /opt/otobo/scripts/test/Calendar.t:
    +-------------------------------------------------------------------+
    .................................................................................................
    +-------------------------------------------------------------------+
-   /opt/otrs/scripts/test/Calendar/Appointment.t:
+   /opt/otobo/scripts/test/Calendar/Appointment.t:
    +-------------------------------------------------------------------+
    ..................................................................................................................
    =====================================================================
-   yourhost ran tests in 5s for OTRS 6.0.x git
+   yourhost ran tests in 5s for OTOBO 10.0.x git
    All 212 tests passed.
-   shell:/opt/otrs>
+   shell:/opt/otobo>

-If you execute ``bin/otrs.Console.pl Dev::UnitTest::Run`` without any argument, it will run all tests found in the system.
+If you execute ``bin/otobo.Console.pl Dev::UnitTest::Run`` without any argument, it will run all tests found in the system.
 Please note that this can take some time to finish.

 Provide ``--verbose`` argument in order to see messages about successful tests too.
 Any errors encountered during testing will be displayed regardless of this switch, provided they are actually raised in the test.